-The main focus of my job is to provide health care professionals with accurate and clinically relevant information about Pfizer medicines so that they are equipped to make the right treatment decisions.
+The main focus of my job is to provide health care professionals with accurate and clinically relevant information about Merck medicines so that they are equipped to make the right treatment decisions.
 Additionally, we develop and implement health care and/or research partnerships to generate data that will lead to improved patient outcomes.

 Is your current career path as you originally intended?

 I always knew I would work within the biotechnology/pharmaceutical industry.

 What motivated you to pursue graduate work at UBC?

 I chose to pursue my PhD work at UBC due to its reputation for excellent research output, and for the institutional support that is provided.
 For example, UBC has world-class facilities for cell imaging and electron microscopy, faculty members are internationally recognized experts in their field, and many of the local biotechnology companies were spun out from UBC.

 What did you enjoy the most about your time as a graduate student at UBC?